xavierchia/xavierchia.github.io/help.md

 * Writing: Struggling with writer's block?
 Looking for new ways to find readers?
 Need some honest feedback?
 * Web scraping: Struggling to scrape data from a specific site?
 No idea where to best get data for a project?
 Confused about how to set up a specific automation?

-There are two currently offers:

-* Synchronous: 40-minute video consulting call.
+Here's how it works:

-* Asynchronous: 10-20 minute, private video, packed with personalized advice, ideas, and feedback.
-(You can submit your questions in written form or by recording a short video.)
+* You can submit your questions in written form or by recording a short video.
+I wil then answer them asynchonously by recording a 10-20 minute, private video, packed with personalized advice, ideas, and feedback.

 <script src="https://gumroad.com/js/gumroad.js"></script>
 <a class="gumroad-button" href="https://jakobgreenfeld.gumroad.com/l/uigrl/">Buy on</a>